d3/d3/docs/what-is-d3.md

 That’s a lot to take in, right?
 But take a deep breath—you don’t have to learn everything at once.
 Each piece can be used independently, so you can learn them individually before you fit them together.
 D3 is not a single monolith but rather a suite of 30 discrete libraries (or “modules”).
 We bundle these modules together for convenience rather than necessity so your tools are within reach as you iterate on your design.

 What all’s in the D3 toolbox?
-Take a gander at the side bar to your left.
 We recommend exploring the documentation and examples to get a sense of what’s relevant to you.

+<PlotRender :options='{
+  axis: null,
+  height: 1000,
+  marginTop: 4,
+  marginBottom: 4,
+  marginRight: 120,
+  marks: [
+    Plot.tree(paths, {path: "path", channels: {href: {value: "link", filter: null}}, treeSort: null}) ]
+}' />

 :::tip
 Unless you need D3’s low-level control, we recommend our high-level sister library: [Observable Plot](https://observablehq.com/plot).
 Whereas a histogram in D3 might require 50 lines of code, Plot can do it in one!
 Plot’s concise yet expressive API lets you focus more on analyzing and visualizing data instead of web development.
 You can even combine Plot and D3 for the best of both.